-Ans.
-The basic principle of GST is that it should effectively tax the consumption of such supplies at the destination thereof or as the case may at the point of consumption.
-So place of supply provision determine the place i.e. taxable jurisdiction where the tax should reach.
-The place of supply determines whether a transaction is intra-state or inter-state.
-In other words, the place of Supply of Goods is required to determine whether a supply is subject to SGST plus CGST in a given State or else would attract IGST if it is an inter-state supply.
+Ans: The basic principle of GST is that it should effectively tax the consumption of such supplies at the destination thereof or as the case may at the point of consumption.
+So place of supply provision determines the place i.e. taxable jurisdiction where the tax should reach.
+The place of supply determines whether a transaction is intra-state or interstate.
+In other words, the place of Supply of Goods or services is required to determine whether a supply is subject to SGST plus CGST in a given State or union territory or else would attract IGST if it is an inter-state supply.

-(1) The manner of delivery of service could be altered easily.
-For example telecom service could change from mostly post-paid to mostly pre-paid; billing address could be changed, billers address could be changed, repair or maintenance of software could be changed from onsite to online; banking services were earlier required customer to go to the bank, now the customer could avail service from anywhere;
+(i) The manner of delivery of service could be altered easily.
+For example, telecom service could change from mostly post-paid to mostly pre-paid; billing address could be changed, billers address could be changed, repair or maintenance of software could be changed from onsite to online; banking services were earlier required customer to go to the bank, now the customer could avail service from anywhere;

 (ii) Service provider, service receiver and the service provided may not be ascertainable or may easily be suppressed as nothing tangible moves and there would hardly be a trail;